 Gently clean your face with a mild or soapless cleanser and pat skin dry.
 Wait 20-30 minutes before applying this medication.
-Apply a pea-sized amount of cream, using just enough to cover your entire face lightly, usually once a day before bedtime or as directed by your doctor.
+Apply a pea-sized amount of cream, using just enough to cover your entire face lightly as directed by your doctor, usually once a day before bedtime.
 Be careful to avoid your eyes, nostrils and mouth.
 Do not wash your face or apply another skin care product for at least 1 hour after using this product.

 Do not use more of this medication than prescribed or use it more often.
 It will not give you faster or better results, but will increase the risk of developing redness, peeling and pain.
 Do not use on cut, scraped, sunburned, or eczema-affected skin.